-For patients with gastric cancer \geq stage IB who received resection without prior chemotherapy (e.g., due to misdiagnosed tumor stage prior to surgery), adjuvant chemotherapy may be recommended, see chapter 6.2.3.1.
+Adjuvant chemotherapy can be considered for patients with gastric cancer \geq stage IB who underwent resection without prior chemotherapy (e.g., due to incorrect tumor staging prior to surgery), see chapter 6.2.3.1.

 In HER2-positive tumors, a benefit from combining perioperative chemotherapy with a HER2 antibody in the perioperative setting with regard to overall survival has not yet been clearly proven.
 The AIO-PETRARCA phase 2 study showed a higher histopathologic remission rate and a trend towards better progression-free and overall survival when FLOT chemotherapy was combined with trastuzumab + pertuzumab [121].
 The multinational EORTC1203-INNOVATION study shows very promising response rates, especially for the combination of FLOT + trastuzumab, with good feasibility of the regimen, while FLOT + trastuzumab + pertuzumab did not prove additional benefit due to increased toxicity [144].
-The data require validation in larger and independent cohorts.
-However, in individual cases and after discussion in the multi-disciplinary tumor board, primary systemic therapy with FLOT plus trastuzumab can already be considered in cases of questionable R0 resectability in patients with locally advanced HER2-positive carcinomas of the stomach or esophago-gastric junction.
+According to current data, neither trastuzumab alone nor trastuzumab + pertuzumab led to improved survival [144].
+After discussion in the multidisciplinary tumor board, primary systemic therapy with FLOT plus trastuzumab can be considered in cases of questionable R0 resectability in locally advanced HER2-positive carcinomas of the stomach or esophago-gastric junction in order to achieve resectability (socalled conversion chemotherapy).

-In microsatellite instability (MSI-H) localized gastric carcinoma, the efficacy of perioperative chemotherapy, based on retrospective data analyses [35], has been controversially discussed.
-However, data from the DANTE study show that complete and subtotal tumor remissions can be achieved with FLOT chemotherapy even in MSI-H subtype gastric carcinomas [35, 36].
-Thus, according to current standards, perioperative chemotherapy using the FLOT regimen is indicated for MSI gastric cancer if tumor shrinkage is persued.
-However, several studies show that the addition of an immune checkpoint inhibitor to neoadjuvant therapy in cases of deficient DNA mismatch repair/microsatellite instability leads to significantly better remission rates [34, 136].
-In addition, in exploratory subgroup analyses, event-free and overall survival is also significantly improved when perioperative chemotherapy is supplemented with an immune checkpoint inhibitor in MSI-high gastric carcinomas [140].
-The FFCD-NEONIPIGA phase 2 study showed a high histopathological remission rate after 12 weeks of treatment with nivolumab + ipilimumab without chemotherapy in resectable MSI carcinomas [122] The data require validation in larger and independent cohorts.
-Nevertheless, preoperative immunotherapy - today most likely in combination with FLOT chemotherapy as tested in the randomized and controlled trials Dante, Keynote-585 and Matterhorn, with regard to safety and efficacy - should already be considered in cases of confirmed MSI-H status regardless of the approval status of the drugs.
-It is even better to include patients in studies that use preoperative/perioperative immunotherapy.
+In microsatellite-instable localized gastric adenocarcinomas, retrospective data analyses cast doubt on the efficacy of perioperative chemotherapy [35].
+Current data from the DANTE study show that complete and subtotal tumor remissions can also be achieved with FLOT chemotherapy in gastric carcinomas of the MSI subtype.
+However, the response is significantly higher with the chemotherapy/immunotherapy combination and there is a significant risk of non-response and progression with chemotherapy alone [35, 36].
+The best approach for resectable MSI-high gastric carcinomas is currently the subject of ongoing studies.
+A clear recommendation cannot be given at present.
+Several studies show that the addition of an immune checkpoint inhibitor to neoadjuvant chemotherapy in cases of deficient DNA mismatch repair/microsatellite instability leads to significantly better remission rates [34, 136].
+In addition, in exploratory subgroup analyses, event-free and overall survival are also significantly improved when perioperative chemotherapy is supplemented with an immune checkpoint inhibitor in MSI-high gastric adenocarcinomas [140].
+The FFCD-NEONIPIGA phase 2 study shows a high histopathologic remission rate after 12 weeks of treatment with nivolumab + ipilimumab without chemotherapy in resectable MSI cancers [122].
+The same observation was reported from the GONO Infinity study on a small group of patients treated neoadjuvantly with durvalumab + tremelimumab [146].
+These data require validation in larger and independent cohorts; nevertheless, preoperative immunotherapy - as of today most likely in combination with FLOT chemotherapy as tested in the randomized and controlled trials Dante, Keynote-585 and Matterhorn with regard to safety and response rate - can be considered if MSI-high status is confirmed, regardless of the approval status of the drugs.
+This applies in particular to locally advanced tumors (T3/T4 N+) with borderline R0 resectability.
+Preferably, patients should be treated in studies that include preoperative/perioperative immunotherapy, as a considerable increase in knowledge is still required in the field of the best perioperative management of MSI-high gastric cancer.